lodlaw/django-distributed/README.md

 A multi database setup for Django.

 Tested with www.lodlaw.com, our setup consists of:
-- one write database based in Australia corresponding to an Australian kubernetes cluser
+- one write database based in Australia corresponding to an Australian cluser
-- one read database based in Europe corresponding to an European kubernetes cluster
+- one read database based in Europe corresponding to an European cluster

 ## Installing
 `pip install django-distributed`